jdgyp/pm-leadership/01-frameworks/05-requirements-tracking.md

 **Rule:** Requirements captured by Copilot must be processed into Jira before end of day.
 Copilot is intake, not storage.

-### 2. A single Jira Epic as the requirements registry
+### 2. JDP or a single Jira Epic as the requirements registry

 Create one Epic titled **"Requirements Backlog"** (or similar).
 All requirements live here as Stories, with a label or custom field tracking their lifecycle status.